ForModLabUHel/forClimate/README_mottiprebas.md

 Scroll to the right to see the full command line.

 >[!IMPORTANT]
->The mottiprebas.py script must be executed in *forClimate* directory.
+>The mottiprebas.py script must be executed in the *forClimate* directory.
 It will use weather and climate scenario
 >databases installed in *forClimate* project.

 The option *-y 20* is the simulation time.
 The last growth step is from 15 to 20, i.e the growth step